tinyrolls/Graph-Computing-Road/Graph_papers/README.md

 <https://www.ibm.com/developerworks/library/os-giraph/>

-## Papers
+## Core Papers

 1. BSP
     A Bridging Model for Parallel Computation.

-2. Challenges in Parallel Graph Processing.

-3. Pregel
+2. Pregel
     Pregel - a system for large-scale graph processing.

-4. GraphLab
+3. GraphLab
     GraphLab - A New Framework For Parallel Machine Learning.

-5. GraphChi
+4. GraphChi